photoprism/photoprism-docs/docs/user-guide/index.md

 ## Getting Support ##

-Please read our [Troubleshooting Guide](../getting-started/troubleshooting.md) before reporting installation problems and use [GitHub Issues](https://github.com/photoprism/photoprism/issues) only to report clearly identified bugs to us.
+Please read the [Troubleshooting Guide](../getting-started/troubleshooting.md) before reporting installation problems.

+If this doesn't help or you have other questions:

+- you're welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
+- or post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)

-If you are not sure, first use [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
-[Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
+In addition, [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

 When reporting a problem, always include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.

-!!! example ""
-    **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**
+We'll do our best to answer all your questions.
+In return, we ask you to back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).
-    Your continued support helps us provide services like satellite maps and develop new features.
-Thank you very much! 💜
+Think of "free software" as in "free speech," not as in "free beer".

+Thank you! 💜